UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Total Electric Bill = Supply Charges + Delivery Cost + Applicable Taxes and Fees

-How to Find TDU Charges on Your Electricity Facts Label (EFL)
+How to Calculate TDU Charges on Your Electricity Facts Label

-Woman points to base and consumption TDU delivery charges on an Electricity Facts Label (EFL).
+Identifying TDU base and consumption charges on your Electricity Facts Label helps you avoid hidden utility fees.

-When you are shopping for a new energy plan, the most important document you will ever review is the Electricity Facts Label (EFL).
+When you are shopping for a new energy plan, the most critical document you will ever review is the Electricity Facts Label (EFL).
 This standardized document functions exactly like a nutrition label for your energy contract, meticulously breaking down every single cost associated with the plan.
-By law, retail electric providers must provide an EFL for every plan they sell.
-Learning how to correctly read this document ensures you are never caught off guard by hidden fees when your first bill arrives.
+Learning how to calculate TDU charges directly from this sheet ensures you are never caught off guard by hidden fees.

-On the EFL, the provider will usually display an average price per kilowatt-hour at three standard usage levels: 500 kWh, 1,000 kWh, and 2,000 kWh.
+On the EFL, the retail provider usually displays an average price per kilowatt-hour at three standard usage levels: 500 kWh, 1,000 kWh, and 2,000 kWh.
 It is vital to note that these advertised average rates almost always bake in your local TDU fees.
-However, to see exactly how much of that price goes to the utility rather than the retail provider, you need to look closer at the specific charge breakdown section.
-Here is what you need to understand when identifying delivery fees on your EFL:
+To see exactly how much of that price goes to the utility, look closer at the specific charge breakdown section:

 • Base Charge: This is the fixed, flat monthly fee that your utility charges simply for keeping your address connected to the power grid.
-It does not change whether you use 10 kWh or 10,000 kWh in a billing cycle.
+It does not change whether you use 10 kWh or 10,000 kWh.

 • Consumption Charge: Also known as the per-kWh usage fee, this variable charge scales directly with the amount of electricity you consume.
 The more power you pull from the grid, the higher this specific portion of the fee becomes.

-Some EFLs will neatly lump these utility costs together under a single line item titled “TDU Delivery Charges,” while others explicitly break them out individually.
-By locating these specific numbers on the document, you can accurately calculate what your fixed baseline costs will be before you ever sign the dotted line on a contract.
+By locating these specific numbers on the document, you can accurately calculate what your baseline infrastructure costs will be before you ever sign the dotted line on a contract.

 📌 Quick Fact: Always read the fine print on an EFL.
 Even if a provider advertises an incredibly low energy rate, high fixed utility fees can still make the plan expensive if you live in a small apartment and use very little electricity.